HortonworksUniversity/Security_Labs/HDP-3.0-IPA.md

 Missing A/AAAA record(s) for host xxxxxxxxx
 ```

-- To uninstall in case of issues:
+- If you do, uninstall and try again:
 ```
+service dbus restart
 sudo ipa-client-install --uninstall
 ```